-Attention deficit and hyperactivity disorder, more commonly known as ADHD, is commonly seen as a children’s disorder.
+ADHD in Older Adults often goes untreated.
+Attention deficit and hyperactivity disorder, more commonly known as ADHD, is widely seen as a children’s disorder.
 How many stories have you heard about kids who can’t sit still, or switch moods at the drop of a hat?

 The reality, however, is that ADHD is not a childhood disorder — children with ADHD grow into adults with ADHD and eventually become seniors with ADHD.

-Approximately 2.8% of the global adult population suffers from ADHD.
+Approximately 5% of the global adult population suffers from ADHD – more than 8 Million.

-Exact numbers are hard to pin down because many adults have not or are unable to get diagnosed.
+Exact numbers are hard to pin down because many adults have not or cannot get diagnosed.
 From these numbers alone, however, it’s clear that ADHD doesn’t simply stop at childhood.

 Taking Care of Older Adults with ADHD